bslindoso/bslindoso/README.md

 💬 IBM Watson

 ## About me
-😊 I always enjoy technology, I'm a gamer 🎮 and I love watching movies and series in general!
+😊 I always enjoy technology, I'm a gamer 🎮 and I love watching movies and series in general! <br>
-🎹 Classical Piano Student
+🎹 Classical Piano Student <br>
 🌱 Learning more about technology using the [Alura Cursos](https://www.alura.com.br/) platform

 ## Contact